 We offer counseling to parents and their children, helping them address and process their experiences, learn effective communication and coping skills, and repair relationships that have been impacted by abuse.
 We also work individually with adults on positive parenting techniques and strategies for supporting their children.
 Support and resources are also available to to families at the Child Advocacy Center of Waukesha County (The C.A.R.E.
 Center).
 The C.A.R.E.
 Center conducts a comprehensive examination of suspected victims of child abuse, including a forensic evaluation and recorded interview.
 Our Family Advocate also works with parents to offer emotional support, provide referrals to additional community agencies as needed, and discuss coping and self-care strategies for both parent and child.

-We provide short-term crisis counseling and support groups for youth, both for victim and witness survivors of domestic and sexual violence.
+We provide short-term crisis support and groups for youth, both for victim and witness survivors of domestic and sexual violence.
 Through counseling, children process their emotions, learn healthy coping skills, identify protective behaviors, learn about the different forms of abuse, discuss non-violent problem-solving skills, and come to understand that they are not to blame for their victimization.
-Age-appropriate support groups and workshops are offered on a variety of topics to facilitate skill building and provide the opportunity for survivors to connect with one another.
+Age-appropriate support groups and workshops are offered on a variety of topics to facilitate skill-building and provide the opportunity for survivors to connect with one another.
 We also utilize art and play therapy with clients to help them express and process their feelings.